circleci/circleci-docs/jekyll/_docs/language-python.md

 would be of use to you.

 <span class='label label-info'>Note:</span>
-Circle will set up `virtualenv` if you specify your Python version in your `circle.yml`.
+CircleCI will set up `virtualenv` if you specify your Python version in your `circle.yml`.
 This can be useful if we didn't automatically detect that you're using Python.

 ## Package managers and dependencies

-Circle automatically installs your dependencies using either `pip` when we find a `requirements.txt`, or `distutils` when we find a `setup.py` file.
+CircleCI automatically installs your dependencies using either `pip` when we find a `requirements.txt`, or `distutils` when we find a `setup.py` file.
 You can also [add custom dependencies]({{ site.baseurl }}/configuration/#dependencies) commands from your `circle.yml`, for example: